About 12 students graduated with a degree in Urban & Regional Planning from 1 different programs offered in Indiana.

 For reference, the average cost of an Urban & Regional Planning degree across the country is $155,295.

-Starting salaries of $39,674 and mid-career salaries of $74,436 are typical for a graduate with an urban & regional planning degree.
-Find the very best urban & regional planning degree programs inside Indiana.
+Starting salaries of $39,674 and mid-career salaries of $74,436 are typical for a graduate with an Urban & Regional Planning degree.
+Find the very best Urban & Regional Planning degree programs inside Indiana.

-Find a list below of the finest colleges to study urban & regional planning in Indiana.
+Find a list below of the finest colleges to study Urban & Regional Planning in Indiana.
 Some of the factors of our methodology include graduation rates, education quality, accreditation, and other relevant factors.

-Only 36.0% of college students graduate on time.
-Ball State is way ahead of the pack on that mark with 37.0% of students finishing on time.Liberal arts general studies is the most popular program at Ball State University.
-If you are interested in knowing more, you will find all of Ball State University's rankings here.
+Only 37.0% of college students graduate on time.
+Ball State is way ahead of the pack on that mark with 44.7% of students finishing on time.
+81.0% of first years return for their 2nd year.
+The scorecard offers a fantastic review of Ball State University.